isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Capping an individual virtual function with `final` is error-prone as `final` can easily be overlooked when defining/overriding a set of functions.
-Fortunately, the compiler catches such mistakes: You cannot re-declare/re-open a `final` member a derived class.
+Fortunately, the compiler catches such mistakes: You cannot re-declare/re-open a `final` member in a derived class.

 ##### Note